LiangliangNan/Easy3D/python/ReadMe.md

 - Step 1: Install the build Tool (if not exist)

-  `pip install build`
+  - `pip install build`

 - Step 2: Build the Wheel

-  `cd YOUR_BUILD_DIRECTORY/lib/python`
+  - `cd YOUR_BUILD_DIRECTORY/lib/python`

--
-  `python -m build`
+  - `python -m build`

 - Step 3: Install the Wheel

-  `pip install dist/easy3d-2.6.0-py3-none-any.whl`
+  - `pip install dist/easy3d-2.6.0-py3-none-any.whl`

-  After installation, you can determine where it is installed by using the following command:
+  You can verify the installation by running the following command:

-  `pip show easy3d`
+  - `pip show easy3d`